 Those definitely-sober days of plein-air painting and rebelling against the very norms that have now made you so successful, regardless of whether you made it here by obeying or breaking them so far.
 A pleasant memory, is all it is.

-You now have so much experience it would crop up as a possible megalomania red flag if you boasted about your GPA from 2001.
+You now have so much experience it would crop up as a possible megalomania red flag if you boasted about your grades from 2004.
 List your major, school name, and graduation date.

 Art Director CV Sample—Education